 Capital Assets.
-The SETRPC's investment in capital assets for governmental activities amounted to \$5,352,527 (net of accumulated depreciation) as of September 30, 2019.
+The SETRPC's investment in capital assets for governmental activities amounted to \$5,707,884 (net of accumulated depreciation) as of September 30, 2020.
 This investment in capital assets includes land, building, leasehold improvements, equipment and furniture and fixtures.
 Significant capital asset events occurring during the current fiscal year included the following:

 - a.
-The 9-1-1 Emergency Network Program updated aerial photography in 2019.
-The updated aerial imagery assists the 9-1-1 program with rural addressing and allows the call takers to view real-time graphic location of the callers.
-The costs of this imagery were \$71,959. - b.
-Our Transportation division purchased additional buses to assist with service for the rural communities of Jefferson and Hardin counties.
-These purchases totaled \$233,115.
+The 9-1-1 Emergency Network Program made network enhancements during the year to strengthen the framework and secure existing assets.
+The costs of these enhancements were \$87,709. - b.
+Our Transportation division purchased additional buses as well as retired buses to update their fleet of buses to assist with service for the rural communities of Jefferson and Hardin counties.
+These net purchases totaled \$454,241.